xpirt/sdat2img/README.md

 ## Requirements
 This binary requires Python 2.7 or newer installed on your system.

-It currently supports Windows x86/x64, Linux x86/x64 & arm/arm64 architectures.
+It currently supports Windows, Linux, MacOS & ARM architectures.